Fudgedy/schematic-index/README.md

 - Likes, star ratings, collections, a history tab and a following feed with a notification when a creator you follow posts something new.
 - Every download lands in the schematics folder of the running client, or a folder you pick.
-- Right-click a card for quick actions, or download a whole collection in one go.
+- Right-click a post for quick actions, or download a whole collection in one go.

 ### 3D preview
-Orbit and zoom around a build, or fly through it in spectator mode.
+Orbit and zoom around a build, or use spectator mode to inspect it as if you were actually in spectator mode in minecraft.
 Cut away layers with the slider, hide close blocks while orbiting, save a PNG of the view, and read the full material list before you download.